 Composite panels are made of a mixture of different materials such as plastic, wood, glass and many others.
 While it is good that by mixing different materials a resultant material of superior quality is produced, be wary because it might be a double-edged sword.
 What I mean is that a material’s good property may be significantly reduced when mixed with a different material.

 An example of this is the Aluminium Composite Panels (ACP) which contributed to the widespread of the Docklands fire in 2014.
 The Age reports that although the building’s ACP was proven to be safe against ignitability, the spread of flame, heat and smoke, there were no compliance tests conducted for combustibility when the building was commissioned.

 Although already introduced as a suitable insulation material in keeping RVs from getting hot or cold inside, fibreglass has a different form that makes it fit not as an RV outer wall actually, but as a coating of the RV’s outer wall.

-Practical tips on how to keep your RV warm or cool
+Practical tips on how to keep your RV temperatures warm or cool

-As I end this blog, answering the questions, “How do RVs get hot or cold inside” and “How to keep your RV warm or cool” – let me share with you some practical tips.
+As I end this blog, answering the questions, “How do RV temperatures get hot or cold inside” and “How to keep your RV temperatures warm or cool” – let me share with you some practical tips.